hjacobs/kubernetes-failure-stories/README.md

 # Contributing

 Please help the community and **share a link to your failure story by opening a Pull Request!**
-Failure stories can be anything like blog posts, conference/meetup talks, incident postmortems, tweet storms, ...
+Failure stories can be anything like blog posts, conference/meetup talks, incident postmortems, tweetstorms, ...

 I would also be glad to hear about your failure stories on Twitter: my handle is [@try_except_](https://twitter.com/try_except_)